 Many financial institutions, including Consumers, offer free checking* options with eStatements.
 However, all free accounts are not equal.
 Some banks lure you in with a “free” account but tack on fees for things like using a debit card or writing more checks than allowed.

 Check out all the fees associated with a checking account before making your choice.

 2.)
 What kind of accounts are available?

 Free, no-interest checking accounts work well for people who want to keep expenses and their minimum deposit low.
 However, if you want your money to work for you, opt for an interest-bearing checking account.
 From simple checking to high yield checking, these accounts typically require a higher minimum balance and sometimes have other requirements.

-At Consumers, you can choose from three types of checking accounts:
+At Consumers, you can choose from between these checking accounts.

 - Simple Checking — free when you agree to receive eStatements and have a minimum deposit of $25.* This is a no-interest account.

 - 4.00% APY Serious Interest Checking® — Earns higher interest on balances up to $15,000 when you have 12 posted debit card transactions per month, a $1,000 average daily balance, $1,000 minimum recurring monthly direct deposit and eStatements.
 (There is no penalty if you don’t meet all the requirements per month—you just don’t earn the 4.00% APY.)***

 Checking account services vary from bank to bank.
 Compare the options then decide which are most important to you.